Frederick Busch: Academia

-Writing career
+Writing

 Busch had more than 30 books published in his lifetime.
 He won numerous awards, including the Harry and Ethel Daroff Award in 1985 for Invisible Mending; the American Academy of Arts and Letters Fiction Award in 1986; and the PEN/Malamud Award in 1991.

 Personal life

-Busch met his future wife Judith Burroughs in Allentown, PA while attending Muhlenberg College in 1962.
+Busch met his future wife, Judith Burroughs, in Allentown, Pennsylvania while attending Muhlenberg College in 1962.
 They married in 1963.

 Busch and his wife had two sons, Benjamin and Nicholas.
 Benjamin Busch is an acclaimed actor.
-Nicholas Busch was also a graduate of Muhlenberg College in 1995.
+In 1995, Nicholas Busch graduated from Muhlenberg College.

+Death

-Busch died of a heart attack in Manhattan, New York City, aged 64.
+On February 23, 2006, Busch died of a heart attack in Manhattan, New York City, aged 64.